uditac/LegoBrickWall/README.md

 Once that is provided, only with positive interger, then the brick wall is made
 ![grafik](https://github.com/user-attachments/assets/104876ff-5d93-485c-9032-ca82157fd9cf)

+The solution has only the main problem and does not incorporate Rule 1 and 2.
+I have hoewever implemented the two layer rule of Rule 2, which says that the wall cannot have any gaps in the first two layers.

 #Assumption: I have assumed that there is infinite number of bricks